pensativa/calc/README.md

 ### It's a testing calculator, which will compare the prices of different providers.
-And it's created for improving tools like TypeScript and Jestjs.
+Prices aren't real.
+And it's created for improving my knowledges.

 # Task description:
 * The graph is vertical for wide screens and horizontal for narrow ones.